-In 1982, Raymond Briggs’ classic, The Snowman was adapted as a 26-minute animated film by the team at TVC; the UK’s longest established animation studio, under the direction of Dianne Jackson.
-Having spotted the potential for creating an animation TVC’s owner, John Coates, instructed two of assistant animators, Hilary Audus and Joanna Harrison to go and buy a dozen copies of the book and start cutting it up to make the very first animatic.
+In 1982, Raymond Briggs’ classic picturebook, The Snowman was adapted as a 26-minute animated film by TVC; at the time the UK’s longest established animation studio, under the direction of Dianne Jackson.
+Having spotted the potential for creating an unique and groundbreaking animation, John Coates, instructed two trusted assistant animators, Hilary Audus and Joanna Harrison, to go and buy a dozen copies of the book for the purpose of dissecting it and storyboarding the very first animatic.

-Like the book, the film of The Snowman is wordless and free of dialogue, except for the song “Walking in the Air” which features as part of a now timeless musical score.
+In keeping with the book, the film of The Snowman is wordless and free of dialogue, except for the now iconic, “Walking in the Air” which features as part of a now timeless musical score.

-which along with the musical score for the whole film was written and composed by Howard Blake who had in fact written the melody some years before inspired by a walk on a Cornish beach.
+Both song and score were written and composed by Howard Blake, who had in fact written the melody some years before having been inspired by a walk on a Cornish beach.

 The score for the film was originally performed by the Sinfonia of London, with ‘Walking in the Air’ being sung in the film by chorister Peter Auty, often cited as a famous case of mistaken identity, as three years later the song was famously re-recorded by Welsh chorister Aled Jones in a single which reached number 5 in the UK charts.